dragonprojects/dragonsystem/README.md

 ## Installation
 1. Download the Ubuntu 18.04 Minimal ISO and install it onto your system.
+2. Switch to the root user using ``sudo su``
-2. Use the following command:
+3. Begin the installation by using the following command:
 ```bash
 wget https://raw.githubusercontent.com/jelle619/dragonos/master/install.sh -O /tmp/install.sh && bash /tmp/install.sh
 ```